CaCtus491/mariadb-backup/README.md

 ### Restore the Backup Data to the MySQL Data Directory

-If you are satisfied that everything is in order after reviewing the logs, you can follow the instructions outlined in the prepare-mysql.sh output.
+If you are satisfied that everything is in order after reviewing the logs, you can follow the instructions outlined in the prepare-mariadb.sh output.

 First, stop the running MySQL process: